Japan Snow Monkeys – Wild Monkey Park, Nagano

 Japan Snow Monkeys Onsen Park: Getting there

 Brief directions about how to get to the Japan Snow Monkeys in Nagano

-There are three options to get from Nagano Station to the snow monkey park:
+There are four options to get from Nagano Station to the snow monkey park:

 3. Express Bus to Kanbayashi (￥1,300)